voodoofugu/morphing-scroll/README.md

         <br />
         ✦ Note:<br />
         <ul>
-          <li>The cleanup will start on the initial render, when the number of passed elements changes, on scroll, and on click if you use <code>clickTrigger</code>.</li>
+          <li>The cleanup will start on the initial render, when the number of passed elements changes, on scroll and on click if you use <code>clickTrigger</code>.</li>
           <li>If you are using <code>clickTrigger</code> but there are no changes, you may need to increase the <code>delay</code> value, since the cleanup function is triggered when your item has not yet been deleted.</li>
         </ul></em>
         <br />